HOKA Mach 6 Running Shoe Review

 Our Verdict

-The HOKA Mach 6 is mediocre as a marathon racer.
-While it's lightweight and has decent lateral stability, its cushioning and energy return are still sub-optimal for performance over long distances.
+The HOKA Mach 6 is decent as a marathon racer, although that's not its intended purpose.
+While it's lightweight and has good lateral stability, its cushioning and energy return are still sub-optimal for performance over long distances.

 Pros